Sibelius1865/react-editable-div/README.md

-# React Editable Div
+# React Input Div

-A lightweight and customizable React component for creating editable `div` elements, with support for placeholder text, default values, and parsing functions.
+A lightweight and customisable React component for creating editable `div` elements, with support for placeholder text, default values, parsing functions, and the ability to manage multiple editable `div` elements simultaneously.

 ## Features